GreenhornDeveloper/AngularNativescript/README.md

 3) To run the web app version, run `ng serve -o` to launch the app.
 It will be running on `localhost:4200`.

 Note - The apps do not share data.
 They are two separate instances of the same application.

+## Slides

+The slides from the Angular Denver 2019 Conference are in the pdf called `ngDenver-Nativescript-Slides.pdf`

+Any questions?
+Feel free to message me on Twitter [@halpin_io](https://twitter.com/halpin_io/)